MojosBeans100/CI-MS5-loveplants/README.md

 ## Strategy
 The strategy plane considers the website user's needs and the website admin's needs.

+### Target Audience
+The target audience for Love Plants are houseplant lovers - in particular, those who:
+- like to build a collection of interesting plants
+- love variegated or rare plant species
+- enjoy learning about caring for plants
+- want to discover a new houseplant to add to their collection

 ### Site User
 The primary goals of the website user are as follows: